 Prevue results for thousands of people have been graphed to form a bell-shaped curve.
 The area under this curve is divided into 10 standard areas called stens.
 This creates a 1 to 10 scoring system.
 Few people will score either very low or very high (in the tails of the curve).
 Most people will score in the mid-range (where the curve is highest).
 Approximately 16% of the working population will score 1 to 3 (low).
 The 68% majority will score 4 to 7.
 The remaining 16% will score 8 to 10 (high).

-Each Learning & Reasoning Report provides predictive information on a candidate’s:
+Each Learning & Reasoning Report generated from the Prevue pre-hire assessment provides predictive information on a candidate’s:

 - Overall learning and reasoning abilities.